mjordan/islandora_workbench_docs/docs/running_scripts.md

 Islandora Workbench provides a task, `run_scripts`, that enables users to run custom scripts on specific nodes, media, or taxonomy terms identified in a CSV file.
-This ability extends Workbench's functionality to include whatever can be packaged into a script.
+This ability extends Workbench's functionality to include whatever can be packaged into a drop-in script.

 ## Use cases